 How to embroider on Velvet clothes and sequined fabrics?

 Velvet is a napped fabric – marking it with fine designs with intricate designs is the first challenge.
 Then when you try to hoop it you find that the nap is all crushed – the horror.
 The beautiful fabric will be ruined.
-What professionals do is to hoop the stabilizer you mean to use under the design and then use a gum stick adhere the fabric gently on top of the stabilizer.
+What professionals do is to hoop the stabilizer you mean to use under the design and then use a gum stick to adhere the fabric gently on top of the stabilizer.
 Now start embroidering.

 To make detailed embroidery designs on velvet and other napped fabric you can use a dissolving stabilizer with the design marked on it.
 After the embroidery is over this can be dissolved.